nicolo-ribaudo/sei.gay/README.md

 #### Adding more flags

 - You can add a gradient in `./scripts/build-gradient-45deg-square.js`, and run `deno run ./scripts/build-gradient-45deg-square.js` to generate the corresponding CSS.
-Gradients must start and end with the same color, and they must have a color specified for the 50% point (this is needed to make them look when rotated by 45 degrees and repeated).
+Gradients must start and end with the same color, and they must have a color specified for the 50% point (this is needed to make them look good when rotated by 45 degrees and repeated).
+- You can add aliases in `./server/dictionary.ts`.